MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/configure-shipment-consolidation-policies.md

 ### Prepare master data for this scenario

 Before you can go through the exercises in this scenario, you must prepare the master data that is required to do the filtering, as described in the following subsections.
-(These prerequisites also apply to the scenarios listed in [Example scenarios of how to use shipment consolidation policies](#example-scenarios).)
+(These prerequisites also apply to the scenarios that are listed in the [Example scenarios of how to use shipment consolidation policies](#example-scenarios) section.)

 #### Create two new product filter codes